What is a sanctuary city?

 5 popular U.S. sanctuary cities

 The following are examples of the more popular sanctuary cities in the United States, including what makes them a more viable option for immigrant communities.
+You can find also visit the NAE Cities Index, a ranking of how welcoming the biggest 100 cities in the U.S. are to immigrant communities, brought to you by the New American Economy organization.

 Known for its skyscrapers and art galleries, Chicago is also one of the best cities for immigrants and refugee populations.